drupal-switzerland/drupal-ch/README.md

   ``direnv: error .envrc is blocked.
 Run `direnv allow` to approve its content.``
   - Run `direnv allow` (it will copy `.env.example` to `.env`, and load env vars)
   - Run `silverback setup` to initialize SQLite database and install Drupal from the existing configuration.
 This has to be done at least once.
 If there are issues with the command, try to run `silverback clear-cache` first.
-  - Run `drush webpack:build` to build libraries
+  - Run `drush webpack:build` to build Drupal module libraries
+  - Run `npm run build-library` to build frontend
   - Start the webserver with `drush serve`

 ## Frontend
 Components are developed in [Storybook](https://storybook.js.org/), see [Silverback docs](https://amazeelabs.github.io/silverback/development/storybook.html#using-the-theme) for more information.

+You can run Storybook locally with `npm run storybook`.